neerazz/TriArchitect-Agent/resources/paper/main.md

 ## 7. Discussion

 ### 7.1 Robustness in the GPT-5.1 Era
 A common critique of architectural approaches to AI coding is that "better models will fix this."
-My results with GPT-5.1 (Section 6.2) show this is only partially true.
+Our results with GPT-5.1 (Section 6.2) show this is only partially true.
 Better models fix *syntax* and *standard library* errors—GPT-5.1 rarely invents a Java stream method that doesn't exist.
 However, they do not solve **project-specific state**.
 Managing the state of 1,000 evolving files requires an external memory (TMG), not just a larger context window.
 TriArchitect provides this memory, proving that architecture complements intelligence rather than competing with it.

 ### 7.2 Economic Implications